CaptainCrowbar/rs-core/docs/random.md

 explicitly supplied.
 Pairs with a zero or negative weight are discarded.

 The `size()` function returns the number of items in the list (note that this may include duplicate `T` values).
-Entries that were discarded because the weight was not positive are not counted.
+The `total()` function returns the sum of all weights.
+Entries that were discarded because the weight was not positive are not counted towards `empty(), size(),` or `total().`

 Behaviour is undefined if the function call operator is called on an empty list.

 ## Random algorithms